-Title (Note 1) Qualification Name Professional qualifications and experiences (Note 2) Independence criteria (Note 3) Number of other public companies where the individual concurrently serves as a member of the Remuneration Committee 2.
-When the Director was nominated, a statement was issued stating that no condition defined in Article 30 of the Company Act has occurred.
-Independent Director M.J.
-Chuang 1.
-Independent Director Chuang has more than five years of work experience in the area of commerce, law, finance, or accounting, or otherwise necessary for the business of the Company: Managing Director of Hikari Glass(H.K.)
-Limited (December 2003 to December 2004 Optronics) President of Taiwan Business Division, HOYA Corporation (December 2006 to November 2015 Optronic equipment within the second degree of kinship, is not a Director, Supervisor, or employee of the Company or any of its affiliates.
+Title (Note 1) Qualification Professional qualifications and experiences (Note 2) Independence criteria (Note 3) Number of other public companies where the individual concurrently serves as a member of the Remuneration Committee Independent Director M.J.
+Chuang Independent Director Chuang has more than five years of work experience in the area of commerce, law, finance, or accounting, or otherwise necessary for the business of the Company: Managing Director of Hikari Glass(H.K.)
+Limited (December 2003 to December 2004 Optronics) President of Taiwan Business Division, HOYA Corporation (December 2006 to November 2015 Optronic equipment manufacturing) President of Calin Technology Co., Ltd. (January 2016 to December 2019 Optronics) Executive Assistant of the Chairman, Overseas President and Representative of Taiwan Office of Union Optech (Zhongshan) Technology Co., Ltd. (October 2020 to present Optronics) When the Director was nominated, a statement was issued stating that no condition defined in Article 30 of the Company Act has occurred. relative within the second degree of kinship, is not a Director, Supervisor, or employee of the Company or any of its affiliates.
 2. The number of shares held and shareholding ratio held by Independent Director Chuang, his spouse, or relative within the second degree of kinship, or held by a nominee, is zero.
-3. Independent Director Chuang does not serve as a Director, Supervisor, or employee at a company with specific relations with the Company (refer to regulations in Items 5 to 8, Paragraph 1, Article 3 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies).
-4. Independent Director Chuang has not provided
+3. Independent Director Chuang does not serve as a Director, Supervisor, or employee at a company with specific relations with the Company (refer to regulations in Items 5 to 8, Paragraph 1, Article 3 of the Regulations -

-- Note 1: Please specify the relevant years of work experience, professional qualifications and experiences, and status of independence of each member of the Remuneration Committee in the table.
+Note 1: Please specify the relevant years of work experience, professional qualifications and experiences, and status of independence of each member of the Remuneration Committee in the table.
 In case a committee member is an Independent Director, the Company may indicate in a Note to refer to Table I Information on Directors and Supervisors on Page XX.
-For title, please identify whether the person is an Independent Director or other (Please note the committee convener). - Note 2: Professional qualifications and experiences: Specify the professional qualifications and experiences of each member of the Remuneration Committee. - Note 3: Compliance to independence: Specify the compliance to independence criteria in the Remuneration Committee, this includes but is not limited to: whether the committee member, spouse, or relative within the second degree of kinship, has served as a Director, Supervisor, or employee of the Company; the number of shares held and shareholding ratio held by the committee member, spouse, or relative within the second degree of kinship, or held by a nominee; whether the committee member has served as a Director, Supervisor, or employee at a company with specific relations with the Company (refer to regulations in Items 5 to 8, Paragraph 1,
+For title, please identify whether the person is an Independent Director or other (Please note the committee convener).

-Article 6 of the Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange); and compensations received by the committee member for providing auditing services or commercial, legal, financial, accounting or related services to the Company or any affiliate of the Company in the past 2 years.
+- Note 2: Professional qualifications and experiences: Specify the professional qualifications and experiences of each member of the Remuneration Committee. - Note 3: Compliance to independence: Specify the compliance to independence criteria in the Remuneration Committee, this includes but is not limited to: whether the committee member, spouse, or relative within the second degree of kinship, has served as a Director, Supervisor, or employee of the Company; the number of shares held and shareholding ratio held by the committee member, spouse, or relative within the second degree of kinship, or held by a nominee; whether the committee member has served as a Director, Supervisor, or employee at a company with specific relations with the Company (refer to regulations in Items 5 to 8, Paragraph 1, Article 6 of the Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange); and compensations received by the committee member for providing auditing services or commercial, legal, financial, accounting or related services to the Company or any affiliate of the Company in the past 2 years.

 - (II) Information on the operations of the Remuneration Committee - 1.
 Greatek's Remuneration Committee consists of three members. - 2.
-Term of the current Remuneration Committee: from July 21, 2021 to July 20, 2024; in 2022, the Remuneration Committee has convened 2 meetings(A), the Directors' qualifications and attendance are as follows:
+Term of the current Remuneration Committee: from July 21, 2021 to July 20, 2024; in 2023, the Remuneration Committee has convened 3 meetings (A), the Directors' qualifications and attendance are as follows:

 Title Name Attendance in person (B) Attendance by proxy Actual attendance rate (%) (B/A) (Note) Remarks

-Convener Chu-Chien Feng 2 0 100
+Convener Chu-Chien Feng 3 0 100

-Member Chi-Yung Wu 2 0 100
+Member Chi-Yung Wu 3 0 100

 Member M.J.
-Chuang 1 1 50
+Chuang 3 0 100